duke-chsi-informatics/singularity-rnaseq/README.md

     -   Where NETID is your NetID
 7. Copy the URL supplied by jupyter that starts "http://127.0.0.1:" and paste it in a webbrowser
 8. Have fun!!
+9. At the end of an analysis you will probably want to copy results to your directory in `/work` or `/hpc/group`

+### Jupyter on GPU node

+Same as above, but the srun command should use the `chsi-gpu` partition and request a gpu, but less CPUs and Memory:

+`srun -A chsi -p chsi-gpu --gres=gpu:1 --mem=15866 -c 2 --pty bash -i`